Menu

 9. 2008 TriStar PROjections

-The 2008 TriStar PROjections card has only been graded five times, with four of those PSA 10s, but comps for only around $65 in that grade.
+The 2008 TriStar PROjections card has only been graded five times, with four of those in PSA 10s, but comps for only around $65 in that grade.
 Freeman appeared again in TriStar PROjections in 2009.

 8. 2006-07 USA Baseball Box Set